Why Female CEOs Are Outnumbered by Jeffreys: Broadsheet for June 28

 Shawn himself actually points to an overarching third factor: companies’ adherence to “‘best practices’ that have guided the CEO succession dynamic for decades”—an adherence that means boards fail to identify and groom women to become superstars.
 “The tradition-bound succession process needs an upheaval,” he writes, “an all-out campaign to bring female talent to the top.”

-|Claire Zillman
+Claire Zillman

 ALSO IN THE HEADLINES

-• Harris has a night.
+– Harris has a night.
 California Sen. Kamala Harris was the standout on Night Two of the Democratic debates.
 She pressed frontrunner Joe Biden on his past remarks on working with a pair of segregationists when he was in the Senate.
 “I do not believe you are a racist.
 And I agree with you when you commit yourself to the importance of finding common ground,” she told Biden.
 “But, I also believe—and it is personal—it was actually very hurtful to hear you talk about the reputations of two United States senators who built their reputation and career on the segregation of race in this country.”
+Fortune

-• Money talks.
+– Money talks.
 A big narrative of the 2019 World Cup is that the U.S. women are competing as they sue their employer for equal pay.
 Turns out, the players tried to hold talks on the matter prior to the tournament, but were never able to meet with U.S. Soccer President Carlos Cordeiro, despite attempts to do so.
 The team plays their quarterfinal match today.
+Wall Street Journal

-• Broadside.
+– Broadside.
 In an investigation into U.S. chipmaker Broadcom, EU antitrust czar Margrethe Vestager wielded a new weapon, the innocuous sounding “interim measure.”
 Deploying the little-used tool, the FT reports, represents “a new determination by the EU’s competition enforcer to crack down on technology groups.”
+Financial Times

-• Corroborating Carroll.
+– Corroborating Carroll.
 The NYT‘s Daily podcast featured a conversation with E. Jean Carroll and the two women with whom she shared the story of Donald Trump raping her when the alleged incident happened.
 The episode is certainly worth a listen, but note that it comes after the paper was criticized for initially burying news of Carroll’s claims in its book section.
+New York Times

 MOVERS AND SHAKERS: Andrea Lamari Walne has joined Manhattan Venture Partners as partner in San Francisco.
 Partners HealthCare Organization has appointed Anne Klibanski as its first female CEO.